 We all adore curls!
-We all say that curls are cool no matter what age and type of hair you are!
+We all say that curls are cool no matter what age and type of hair you have!
 We all realize that curls make any girl feel fun, flirty and chic!

-But we also recognize that natural Afro curly hair is absolutely different from all other hair and when it comes to black hair it’s not so easy to tame the mane.
+But we also recognize that natural Afro curly hair is different from all other hair and when it comes to black hair it’s not so easy to tame the mane.

 Well, luckily, now there are many different ways to make natural Afro hair bouncy.
 But don’t forget that you should think not only about how to make your hair curly, you should really think, in this case, about how not to damage it.

 Black Hair Peculiarities